 Artist Bio and Statement

-This exploration around myself and my body continues in my present projects.
-For much of my artistic career, most of my work has been creating self-portrait series.
-The themes of these works have varied but have all connected to my own personal experiences.
-While these images are meant to reflect my own life, there is always an element of make believe.
+For much of my artistic career, my work has explored myself and my body.
+While the themes of these various self-portrait projects have differed, they have all connected back to my own personal experiences.
+Even though these images are meant to reflect my own life, there is always an element of make believe.
 Fact and fiction are not a binary, but rather a spectrum.
 My work plays with that line in order to create personal visual stories that are relatable to a larger audience.